kedro-org/kedro/docs/source/configuration/config_loader_migration.md

 ```bash
 pip install kedro==0.18.X
 ```
-This would be the minimum required Kedro version which includes `omegaconf` as dependency and the necessary functionality to replace `TemplatedConfigLoader`.
+This would be the minimum required Kedro version which includes `omegaconf` as a dependency and the necessary functionality to replace `TemplatedConfigLoader`.
 Or you can run:
 ```bash
 pip install -U kedro
 ```

-This command installs the most recent version of Kedro which also includes `omegaconf` as dependency.
+This command installs the most recent version of Kedro which also includes `omegaconf` as a dependency.

 ### 2. Use the `OmegaConfigLoader`
 To use `OmegaConfigLoader` in your project, set the `CONFIG_LOADER_CLASS` constant in your [`src/<package_name>/settings.py`](../kedro_project_setup/settings.md):